Queen Elizabeth II carries out first official engagements a week after overnight hospital stay

-London (CNN)Queen Elizabeth II has carried out her first official engagements, virtually, from Windsor Castle since spending a night in hospital and canceling a trip to Northern Ireland last week.
+London (CNN)Queen Elizabeth II has carried out her first official engagements -- virtually, from Windsor Castle -- since spending a night in hospital and canceling a trip to Northern Ireland last week.

 "Her Majesty The Queen today conducted two virtual audiences via videolink from Windsor Castle," Buckingham Palace said Tuesday in a press release.
 She received the ambassador from the Republic of Korea Gunn Kim, and the ambassador of Switzerland Markus Leitner, it said.